 Water heaters can also be impacted by lint and debris in the air.
 Commercial water heaters in laundry rooms often malfunction if lint is sucked into the burner.
 Even if your water heater is in a residential home, you should keep the surrounding area clean.

-It’s also a good idea to have your water heater regularly inspected by a professional.
+It’s also a good idea to have your water heater regularly inspected by an HVAC professional.
 A professional can help you ensure your water heater is getting enough air to operate efficiently and help catch any issues that may arise.

 If you live in Snohomish or King County and are looking for assistance with water heater installation or maintenance, reach out to Paragon today.
 Our office is open from 8am-6pm Monday-Friday and 8am-1pm on Saturdays.